Kerri-Anne Kennerley: Controversies

 In 2010, Kennerley caused controversy while discussing sexual assault allegations involving two Collingwood Football Club players, by referring to women who socialize with footballers as "strays" and for suggesting that "responsibility cuts both ways".

 In 2019, Kennerley made controversial sweeping statements regarding the rape of Indigenous women and children in "the outback".

-In 2019, Kennerley made an on-air comment to a young female reporter wearing a playsuit saying "Did you forget your pants today?", following it up with a comment to camera that was construed by commentators as shaming the reporter.
+In 2019, Kennerley made an on-air comment to senior reporter Antoinette Lattouf wearing a playsuit saying "Did you forget your pants today?", following it up with a comment to camera that was construed by commentators as shaming the reporter.